Culture Secretary Lisa Nandy condemns Labour briefings ‘dripping with misogyny’

 However, another said the applause was for the women in the room and described the atmosphere as “flat”.

-The Prime Minister has faced renewed questions about his judgment over the appointment of Lord Mandelson, his former communications chief, to the House of Lords.
+The Prime Minister has faced renewed questions about his judgment over the appointment of Lord Matthew Doyle, his former communications chief, to the House of Lords.

 The peer said he had believed Morton’s assertions of innocence before the councillor admitted the offending, and said he had “extremely limited” contact with Morton after his conviction.